ktseng/holdem_calc/README.md

 Holdem Calculator
 =================

-The Holdem Calculator library calculates the probability that a certain Texas Hold'em hand will win by running a Monte Carlo simulation.
+The Holdem Calculator library calculates the probability that a certain Texas Hold'em hand will win by either running a Monte Carlo simulation or against an exhaustive set of all possible hands.
 It also shows you how likely each set of hole cards is to make a certain poker hand.
-Numbers are generally accurate to the nearest percent.
+Monte Carlo simulations are generally accurate to the nearest percent.
 Accuracy can be improved by increasing the number of simulations that are run, but this will result in a longer running time.

 Usage
 -----